 I was hoping this would be similar to Borg+Borgcron at work, where you specify a container, and the infrastructure takes care of job placement and kernel updates, and you pay by the second.
 But Google Kubernetes Engine was really just a way to manage running Kubernetes on three virtual machines, and you still had to manually update the version of Kubernetes running on the cluster.

 A cluster of three machines was total overkill, and far too expensive for this hobby website.
 And the sysadmin effort would still be too high.
 So I gave up on Google Kubernetes Engine.

 To Be Continued

-My next post will describe how I finally succeeded, automating the data updating, using Google Cloud Run.
+My next post, Automating NZ Wireless Map with Google Cloud Run, describes how I finally succeeded, automating the data updating, using Google Cloud Run.
 Cloud Run lets you run a docker container on a fully managed environment, charged by-the-second.
 Like App Engine but letting you run any language.
 I'm a huge fan.